Milwaukee Will and Trust Attorneys

 - Avoid probate

 There are many benefits of making a will, some may even surprise you.
-Niebler Pyzyk law firm has the experience and resources of large “downtown” law firms with reasonable rates and personalized services you expect from a family business.
-The attorneys at Niebler Pyzyk will draft a unique will or trust suitable to your needs depending on the circumstances.
-Should the unthinkable happen, you’ll have the peace of mind knowing your family is protected with a skillfully constructed will and/or trust.
+Niebler Pyzyk law firm has the experience and resources of large “downtown” law firms with reasonable rates and the personalized services you expect from a family business.
+Our attorneys draft a unique will or trust suitable to your needs, depending on the circumstances.
+Should the unthinkable happen, you’ll have the peace of mind of knowing your family is protected with a skillfully constructed will and/or trust.

 Living will vs. last will and testament

-A last will and last testament expresses your last wishes and preferences but have no legal impact until after your death.
+A last will and testament expresses your last wishes and preferences but has no legal impact until after your death.
 A will can be used to dictate how your property is distributed or to appoint a guardian for minor or disabled children.
-A living will goes into effect while you are living if you become incapacitated due to injury, old age, or disease.
-A living will dictates your preferences for medical treatment including life support and end-of-life care.
+A living will goes into effect while you are living if you become incapacitated due to injury, old age or disease.
+A living will dictates your preferences for medical treatment, including life support and end-of-life care.

-Both wills and living wills can give another person (an agent) the power to make decisions on your behalf.
-A will nominates an executor or personal representative who files your will with probate court, inventories your estate, pays any remaining debts, and divides remaining assets among your heirs.
-A living will nominates a healthcare agent who is responsible for making decisions concerning your medical treatment and sometimes making arrangements for organ donation, burial, or cremation
+Both a will or a living will can give another person (an agent) the power to make decisions on your behalf.
+A will nominates an executor or personal representative who files your will with probate court, inventories your estate, pays any remaining debts and divides remaining assets among your heirs.
+A living will nominates a healthcare agent who is responsible for making decisions concerning your medical treatment and sometimes making arrangements for organ donation, burial or cremation.

 Neglecting to create a will or living will means state laws will control what happens after you die or become unable to make decisions on your own behalf.